Inelastic Dark Matter and the SABRE Experiment

 For every model, the value of $\chi^2$ per number of degrees of freedom of the fit is very low.
-Using the same rates, we have also calculated the sensitivity of the SABRE experiment, after 2 and 5 years of data taking, to all models investigated.
-We found that SABRE is well-equipped to detect all three models within two years.\\ More analysis will need to be done with these fits and the sensitivity of other detectors to determine their level of tension with other experiments.
-Further analysis should also be conducted with more recent measurements of the sodium quenching factor, as preliminary examinations suggest that this tends to shift the interaction peak to lower energies, likely requiring a different set of coupling constants to match the data presented by DAMA-phase2.
-Further studies could also be performed to see whether including analysis of the average rate $R_0$ might be better able to distinguish the fits to DAMA/LIBRA between the various models, as to date the only constraint implied is that $R_0<1$ cpd rather than having any clear distribution, due to the fact that DAMA has yet to release complete data for their average rate.
+Using the same rates, we have also calculated the sensitivity of the SABRE experiment, after 3 and 5 years of data taking, to all models investigated.
+We found that SABRE is well-equipped to detect all three models within three years.
+In addition to this, we note the extreme sensitivity of these inelastic models to the mass splitting parameter, where changes in $\delta$ of 1\% can increase or decrease the overall observed rate by 50\%.\\ More analysis will need to be done with these fits and the sensitivity of other detectors to determine their level of tension with other experiments.
+Further analysis should also be conducted with more recent measurements of the sodium quenching factor, as preliminary examinations suggest that this tends to shift the interaction peak to lower energies, likely requiring a different set of coupling constants to match the most recent DAMA data.
+Further studies could also be performed to see whether including analysis of the average rate $R_0$ might be better able to distinguish the fits to DAMA/LIBRA between the various models, as to date the only constraint implied is that $R_0<1$ cpd/kg/keV rather than having any clear distribution, due to the fact that DAMA has yet to release complete data for their average rate.